-Hummingbird flowers evolved at the same time as hummingbirds, developing specific features that don't allow access to other birds.
-The best flowers are tubular, scentless, brightly colored (often red, orange, or blue), and grow where it's easy for the birds to hover and sip.
+Look for varieties that have tubular, scentless, brightly colored (often red, orange, or blue) flowers, and grow so it's easy for the birds to hover and sip nectar.
 Some flowers are shaped to accommodate short or long bills of specific hummingbird species.

-Don't substitute sugar with honey; the solution spoils quicker and may contain bacteria that can cause a fatal fungal disease.
-Also avoid artificial sweeteners: They provide no calories and hummingbirds need lots of calories to keep them going.
+Don't substitute honey for the sugar in the feeder recipe; the solution spoils quicker and may contain bacteria that can cause a fatal fungal disease in hummingbirds.
+Also avoid artificial sweeteners; they don't provide any calories, and these active avians need lots of calories to keep them going.

-Adding red food coloring is unnecessary; most hummingbird feeders are made from red plastic or glass to help attract the birds.
+Adding red food coloring to the hummingbird feeder recipe is unnecessary; most hummingbird feeders are made from red plastic or glass to help attract the birds.
 Also, chemicals in the food coloring may be harmful to the birds' health.

-Clean hummingbird feeders at least once every three days in hot weather or every week in cool weather so harmful bacteria doesn't build up.
-Compost any unused hummingbird food and rinse the feeder with water.
+Clean hummingbird feeders at least once every three days in hot weather or every week in cool weather so harmful bacteria don't build up.
+Rinse the feeder with warm water.
 If you see mold, add a splash of vinegar and grains of uncooked rice to the water and shake vigorously to dislodge it.
 Remove the vinegar and rice and rinse carefully with clean, warm water.
 If you see any remaining dark spots, scrub them off with a toothbrush or bottle brush.

-If your hummingbird feeder is going unvisited, pay attention.
+If your hummingbird feeder is being avoided, pay attention.
 It's probably because your sugar solution has gone bad.
 Clean the feeder carefully, refill with fresh sugar-water, and offer it again.

 Along with a source of food, hummingbirds also need a water source.
 Each day, they take in as much as eight times their body weight in water.
 Much of this comes in the form of nectar, but they also sip from dew-soaked leaves and other sources.

-Hummingbirds delight in flying through a fine mist from a sprinkler, but avoid most birdbaths, which are too deep.
-An elevated birdbath (since they avoid coming to the ground to drink or bathe) with very shallow water levels may appeal to them.
+Hummingbirds love flying through a fine mist from a sprinkler, but avoid most birdbaths, which are too deep.
+An elevated birdbath (they avoid coming to the ground to drink or bathe) with very shallow water levels may appeal to them.